react-prime/create-react-prime/README.md

 ### Add New Module (Installer)

 It's very simple to add a new module!
+Every module will by default have the clone, update package, npm install and cleanup steps.

 1. Create a new folder in `modules` with a clear description of what it is for
 2. Create the installer file with a descriptive name (in CamelCase) and end it with `.installer.ts`